euphonie/study-notes/Computer Science/Theory/Statistics/Probability Distribution.md

 For this type of distributions, it applies:
 1. This type of distribution is a sequence of identical Bernoulli events.
 2. A binomial distribution can be expressed as a Bernoulli distribution with a single trial. $Bern(p) = B(1,p)$
+3. The expected value of a binomial event $E(Binomial\;event)$, is the number of times we expect to get a specific outcome.
+4. Graph represents the outcome of obtaining an specific value a number of times.

+> image bino

 #### **Poisson Distribution**